How Do Users Shoot (Inject) Heroin?

 Where In The Body Do You Shoot Heroin?

 Most users like to inject at the bend in the arm, and it’s almost in the same location where a physician would perform a blood draw.
-Arms can only take so many injections, however, before the person needs to move on to other areas on the body.
+Arms can only take so many injections, and the person may need to move on to other areas of the body.

 Individuals can shoot heroin anywhere there is a vein, but it won’t be as easy as using the arms.
 Someone with a severe heroin addiction can run out of usable veins very quickly.